theopn/theovim/src/theovim-docs/theovim-help-doc.md

 ## Markdown and LaTeX

 - :MarkdownPreviewToggle      : Opens the compiled markdown file in the native browser
-- :VimtexCompile              : Start a real-time compile in the PDF viewer
+- :VimtexCompile              : Start a real-time compilation in the PDF viewer